-None of the children clicked any of the buttons on the side without the researcher suggesting it.
-Similarly, when they went to the castle, the researcher had to explain what the castle is and how it works due to insufficient instructions.
-However, once the children had understood how the castle and the stars worked, they constantly wanted to go back to the castle and buy more things and they seemed to really be enjoying both the concept and the artwork.
-All children, and especially the 3 year old girl often ignored the verbal instructions because they were depending on the researcher to answer any question that they might have.
+None of the children clicked any of the buttons on the side without being prompted by the researcher.
+Similarly, when they went to the castle, the researcher had to explain what the castle was and how it worked due to insufficient instructions.
+However, once the children understood how the castle and the stars worked, they constantly wanted to go back to the castle and buy more things.
+They seemed to really enjoy both the concept and the artwork.
+All children, especially the 3 year old girl, often ignored verbal instructions because they were depending on the researcher to answer any question that they might have.

-One of the most interesting observations was that 5 out of 6 children wanted to replay the game after they were done.
-After the children had finished the game, which happened in less than 5 minutes, they wanted to replay it immediately and were excited to do so.
-This happened multiple times, which is why each child played the game at least 3 times, with maximum of 6 times.
+One of the most interesting observations was that five out of the six children wanted to replay the game after they were done.
+After the children finished the game, in typically less than 5 minutes, they wanted to replay it immediately and were excited to do so.
+This occurred multiple times, which is why each child played the game at least three to six times.
 Even after their last time, the children wanted to play the game again, but there was no time left.
 When asked why they wanted to replay the game, they said they wanted to “get more stars so they can buy more things for their castle”.
-This indicates that collecting stars and buying objects for their castle became their motivation even though they were never explicitly told that they need to collect stars or to improve the castle and robot.
+This indicates that collecting stars and buying objects for their castle became their motivation even though they were never explicitly told they needed to collect stars or to improve the castle and robot.

-On the whole, 4 out of 6 children seemed excited and engaged, as they were not once distracted by their surroundings.
-Similarly, the robot voices made them laugh and they seemed to be enjoying the visuals.
+On the whole, four of the six children seemed excited and engaged, as they were not once distracted by their surroundings.
+Similarly, the robot voices made them laugh and they seemed to enjoy the visuals.
 During the session with the 3 year old girl, she looked like she was getting bored of the application; however, she explicitly asked to keep on playing with it.
 When the children were asked to rate the application based on how much they liked it using the Smileyometer, 6 out of 6 children immediately gave it a 5/5 (i.e., the face with the widest smile).
 Finally, as far as direct feedback and suggestions are concerned, it proved difficult to keep some of the younger children engaged and help them express what they would want.
-However, the 5 year old boy explicitly said that he wanted the introductory level to have stars and that he wanted more levels and the ability to replay the levels.
+However, the 5 year old boy said that he wanted the introductory level to have stars, more levels, and the ability to replay the levels.

 Add something about boy not being better